Vannasaur/note-taker/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)
 ## Description

 Note Taker allows you to write, save and delete notes.
 This application uses an Express.js back-end and saves and retrieves note data from a JSON file.
-This application's front end was already created and provided as starter code.
+This application's front-end was already created and provided as starter code.
 This entire application is deployed through Heroku.
 Please see User Story and Acceptance Criteria below:

 User Story: